dortania/OpenCore-Install-Guide/AMD/fx.md

 * **AppleSmcIo**: NO
    * Reinstalls Apple SMC I/O, this is the equivalent of VirtualSMC.efi which is only needed for users using FileVault
 * **FirmwareVolume**: NO
-   * Fixes UI regarding Filevault, set to YES for better FileVault compatibility
+   * Fixes UI regarding FileVault, set to YES for better FileVault compatibility
 * **HashServices**: NO
    * Fixes incorrect cursor size when running FileVault, set to YES for better FileVault compatibility
 * **UnicodeCollation**: NO